pipedocs/pipedocs.github.io/content/config/cohort.md

 ### Subject identifiers

 In general, all cohort files should contain a unique set of identifier variables for each unique subject.
 The pipeline system uses identifier variables to generate a unique output path for each input.
 To cast a cohort field as an identifier, give it the name `id<i>` in the cohort header, where `<i>` is a nonnegative integer.
-In the illustrative example, `id0` might correspond to the subject's identifier, `id1` to the time point (as in a longitudinal study), and `id2` to the scan within the session.
-So `DSQ,001,002` would denote the second scan during subject DSQ's first time point.
+In the illustrative example, `id0` might correspond to the subject's identifier, `id1` to the time point (as in a longitudinal study).
+So `DSQ,001` would denote the first time point for subject DSQ.

 ```
-id0,id1,id2
+id0,id1
-ACC,001,001
+ACC,001
-ACC,002,001
+ACC,002
-DSQ,001,001
+DSQ,001
-DSQ,001,002
+DSQ,001
-DSQ,002,001
+DSQ,002
-DSQ,002,002
+DSQ,002
-CAT,001,001
+CAT,001
 ```

 #### Guidelines and specifications